jmiszczak/quantum-shooter/README.md

 * `X` - shoot a quantum bullet (a quant)
 * `M` - measure quantum bullets (quants) to get classical bullets

-A player can choose to shoot with classical bullets, which interacti with enemies, or quantum bullets.
+A player can choose to shoot with classical bullets, which direcly hit the enemies, or quantum bullets.
 Quantum bullets have to be *measures* and can result in the appearance of two classical bullet or none of them.
 It up to you if you decide to play with classical bullets or with quantum.